Mythra/sash/README.md

 line.
 This will turn sash in "debug mode" which prints out every command that is executed, and from which file it's being execute from.

+NOTE: you can use `sash time` to find out what script took how many seconds to get a high level idea.
+It does not require opt-in like sash_trace does.